glowlabs-org/gca-backend/README.md

 conditions and deadlocks.
 And though they may feel strict to someone who is not used to them, they actually are very expressive and allow the programmer to design nearly anything.

+Code must take great care not to panic while a mutex is being held, because the panic may prevent the mutex from being unlocked, and other threads in the codebase may get stuck.
+Code should never explicitly panic in a context where a mutex is held.

+## Coordination

+Any struct that has background threads should use a channel called 'closed' which gets closed when `Close()` is called on the object.
+That channel signals the background threads to shut down.

+Avoid having a similar channel to synchronize threads that need to complete some startup tasks.
+Instead, create a new channel for those threads before they are spun up, and make sure that those threads have finished starting up before placing the object in a concurrent environment.

+The more general principle at play here is to make sure that the users of an object do not have to worry about synchronization around the object.
+The New() function and Close() function should be the extent of management that is necessary.

+## Untrusted Data

+Any data that is received from an untrusted source must be tagged as untrusted in the variable name.
+The data can only be passed to other functions that are tagged as 'untrusted' until one of the functions fully cleans the data and ensures that it is not corrupt.

+The 'untrusted' tag for a function would come after any concurrency names.
+For example, if you had a managed and untrusted function named integrateInput, the full name would be managedUntrustedIntegrateInput, and not untrustedManagdIntegrateInput.
+Generally speaking however you should not be mixing the two, it is much better to sanitize and verify data before thrusting it into a concurrent environment.

+Data that is loaded from disk is typically considered to be trusted, unless it is being loaded from a public source (like 'Downloads') and the user/program has no way of knowing whether the data is valid.
+But programs should generally be able to trust data on disk that they either wrote themselves or when those files are naturally part of the program.